 For Husney, setting the right communication norms that worked for his remote team is a work in progress.

 Like Husney, Adam Smith and his team have implemented asynchronous communication norms at Workbounce.
-This, says Smith, fosters increased trust that employees are being measured by their outcomes, not their response times.
+This, Smith said, fosters increased trust that employees are being measured by their outcomes, not their response times.

 2. Set clear goals that foster accountability.